numerique-gouv/ami-notifications-api/README.md

 ### User connection

-We're using France Connect to identify and authorize users, check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to use it locally during development.
+We're using FranceConnect to identify and authorize users, check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to use it locally during development.